elifkoseler/plant_app/README.md

 A significant portion of my time was spent dealing with **Hilt setup** and **Gradle-related configuration challenges**, which were particularly time-consuming.

 This project reflects my understanding of these modern technologies and architectural patterns.
-I’ve also included a short **demo video** to showcase the current state of the app.
+I’ve also included a short **demo video** (PlantApp Demo.mp4) to showcase the current state of the app.
 The goal was not perfection under the time pressure, but to show my **hands-on capabilities and technical growth** in building scalable Android applications.